jmisabella/z-rooms-android/PRIVACY.md

 ## 12. HOW CAN YOU REVIEW, UPDATE, OR DELETE THE DATA WE COLLECT FROM YOU?

 Based on the applicable laws of your country or state of residence in the US, you may have the right to request access to the personal information we collect from you, details about how we have processed it, correct inaccuracies, or delete your personal information.
 You may also have the right to withdraw your consent to our processing of your personal information.
 These rights may be limited in some circumstances by applicable law.
 To request to review, update, or delete your personal information, please fill out and submit a [data subject access request](https://app.termly.io/notify/04d28e7b-6453-42d3-9644-569a587b76bb).

-## 13. OPEN-SOURCE SOFTWARE AND LICENSING

-**In Short:** *Z Rooms includes software components licensed under the Apache 2.0 License.*

-Z Rooms is built using software components licensed under the Apache 2.0 License.
-These components are used to provide core functionality, such as audio playback and visual animations, and do not involve the collection, processing, or sharing of personal information.
-For details on the open-source software used, including attribution and license terms, please refer to the app’s documentation or contact us at jeff.isabella@gmail.com.

----

-### Key Changes Explained
-1. **Date Updated**: Changed to September 23, 2025, to reflect the Android release.
-2. **Platform Reference**: Added “on iOS or Android” to the opening description for clarity.
-3. **Background Audio Clarification**: Updated the “Background Audio Playback” section to include Android’s “foreground services” and explicitly state that no data is collected via permissions, aligning with Google Play’s transparency requirements.
-4. **No Data Permissions**: Added a new sentence under “No Device Permissions for Data Collection” to confirm Z Rooms doesn’t use permissions like location or storage, reinforcing the offline nature for Android users.
-5. **Open-Source Licensing**: Added a new section (13) to mention the Apache 2.0 License for Kotlin-based components, which is optional but enhances transparency.
-If you don’t use third-party libraries requiring attribution, you can omit this section.
-6. **Unchanged Sections**: The rest of the policy (e.g., GDPR, US state rights, no data collection) remains identical, as Z Rooms’ functionality and data practices are the same across platforms.

-### Additional Steps for Google Play
-1. **Host the Privacy Policy**: Ensure the policy is accessible via a public URL (e.g., on your Bandcamp page, a personal website, or a free hosting service like GitHub Pages).
-Enter this URL in the Play Console under **Policy > App content > Privacy policy**.
-2. **Complete the Data Safety Form**:
-   - In Play Console, go to **Policy > App content > Data safety**.
-   - Answer “No” to questions about collecting, processing, or sharing personal data (e.g., identifiers, location, etc.), as your policy confirms Z Rooms is offline.
-   - For “Data collected,” select “No data collected.”
-   - For permissions (e.g., foreground service for audio), mark them as “ephemeral” (used only during app operation, not stored).
-   - Submit the form—it should align with your policy’s “no data collection” stance.
-3. **Verify Families Compliance**: Since you selected all age groups, ensure no ads or features violate Google’s Families policy.
-Your offline app with no ads is compliant, but double-check in the **Content rating** questionnaire.

-### Notes
-- The revised policy above should work for both iOS and Android, maintaining consistency.
-If you prefer to keep separate policies, you can use the original for iOS and this version for Android.
-- If your Kotlin app uses specific libraries (e.g., ExoPlayer for audio), check their licenses for attribution requirements and list them in the app or a linked page (not mandatory in the privacy policy).
-- If Google rejects the policy during review, they’ll specify issues (e.g., missing permission details).
-You can revise and resubmit quickly.

-This revised policy should fully comply with Google Play requirements while reusing 99% of your iOS version.
-Let me know if you need help with the Data Safety form or hosting the policy!